 Organizations should develop a cyber incident response plan and ensure that it is reviewed, practiced, and updated on a scheduled basis.
-In addition, establish an incident communications plan that clearly outlines the chain of command, individual roles and responsibilities, emergency purchasing powers

-Organizations may also consider implementing or updating continuity of operations procedures (COOP) to strengthen overall cyber resilency.
-In the event of a cyber incident, COOP endures the continuation of critical services and could potentially lessen the strain on getting these services back online before they are completely restored.
+In addition, establish an incident communications plan that clearly outlines the chain of command, individual roles and responsibilities, emergency purchasing powers (e.g., hardware, software, services for recovery), and who to contact if an incident should occur to streamline information sharing via unified messaging.
+Organizations may also consider implementing or updating continuity of operations procedures (COOP) to strengthen overall cyber resiliency.
+In the event of a cyber incident, COOP ensures the contituation of critical services and could potentially lessen the strain on getting these services back online before they are completely restored.

 Ensure operating systems and applications are up-to-date and fully patched.
-Develop and maintain images of servers, workstations, and operating systems with IT department to ensure that backups are stored offline.
-Consider network segmentation as a physical and virtual mergency communications should operate separately from the municipality administrative network.
+Develop and maintain images of servers, workstations, and operating systems.
+Regularly back up data and operating systems and ensure such backups are maintained so that information remains accessible and up to date.
+Coordinate with IT department to ensure that backups are stored offline.
+Consider network segmentation as a physical and virtual architectural approach as emergency communications should operate separately from the municipality administrative network.